Hales Franciscan High School

-Hales Franciscan High School (known simply as Hales) was a private Catholic high school located in the Bronzeville neighborhood on the south side of Chicago, Illinois.
-It was part of the Archdiocese of Chicago.
+Hales Franciscan High School (known simply as Hales) was a private 4–year all–male catholic high school located in the Bronzeville neighborhood on the south side of Chicago, Illinois.
+Opened in 1962, Hales was part of the Archdiocese of Chicago.
+After 57 years, Hales closed after the 2018–2019 school year due to low–enrollment.

 Background

 Since its founding, Hales Franciscan High School has celebrated African-American heritage and endeavored to instill cultural pride.
 Today, the school continues to be the only historically African-American, all-male, Catholic college preparatory high school in the state of Illinois and one of three such institutions in the nation.

 The school is a non-profit, independent high school, fully accredited by the North Central Association and certified by the Illinois State Board of Education.
 In the 2013–14 school year, the school became coed, but returned to an all-male student body for the 2015–2016 school year.